ngys9919/tgc-cp1/pdf-HeiFinance/Directory Queries.md

 Repeated Names (in Singapore employees): ['Linda Tan', 'Marcus Sharma', 'James Poh', 'Sarah Wong', 'Chloe Ooi', 'Rajeev Lim'] -->

 Q0: Please retrieve the details for CFO and the names for staff working in Singapore.
 Count the number of Singapore staff.
-Show your calculation and provide your Python code you used to generate tyhe answer for the count.
+Show your calculation and provide your Python code you used to generate the answer for the count.

 Q1: Please retrieve the details for CFO and the names for staff working in Singapore.
 Count the number of Singapore staff.